NatLabRockies/WattAMeter/README.md

 scancel $SLURM_JOB_ID
 ```

 Almost all options are the same as the regular command-line interface.
-The exception is that the `--machine-id` option is replaced with `--run-id`, which is used to identify the SLURM job run.
-The script will automatically handle the output file naming based on the provided run ID and node information.
+The script will automatically handle the output file naming based on the provided SLURM_JOB_ID and node information.
+Mind that this option currently does not compute carbon emissions.

 ## Contributing